dce/davideisinger.com/content/journal/dispatch-4-june-2023/index.md

   file: thesweetsetup-com-x9nbdv.txt
 ---

 We spent Memorial Day weekend at Lake Norman, but it was like 55° and rainy the whole time.
 I've been loving the mild weather for the most part, but I was definitely looking forward to some kayaking and dock jumping.
-I'm sure it'll be hot and humid soon enough.

 <!--more-->